 Test information: Both positive and negative polarity of the bursts shall be applied.
-The
+The test load or simulated load and record:

 The EUT shall be tested with one small static test load.
 Before any test stabilize the EUT under constant environmental conditions.
 Changes in barometric pressure shall be taken into account.
 Apply one small static